SafeHome.org may receive compensation from some providers listed on this page. Learn More

 $44.95 (with fall detection)

-The Bay Alarm SOS Smartwatch is also more affordable than Medical Guardian’s MGMove, which costs $199.95 (with a monthly fee of $39.95), and the UnaliWear Kanega Watch, which costs $299 (with a monthly fee of $69.95).
+In addition, we should point out that the Bay Alarm SOS Smartwatch is more affordable than Medical Guardian’s MGMove, which costs $199.95 (with a monthly fee of $39.95).
+It also costs less than the UnaliWear Kanega Watch, which costs $299 (with a monthly fee of $69.95).

 Pro Tip: If fall detection is a priority for you, check out our list of the best medical alert systems with fall detection to see how Bay Alarm stacks up against the competition.